Denbigh Alliance Multi Academy Trust logo

 How do I request an exceptional Leave of Absence?

 We understand that there may be events which you would like to attend that are unexpected and have no control over, for example a funeral.
-In circumstances such as these you must request a Leave of Absence to studentabsence@denbigh.net providing as much detail as possible.
+In circumstances such as these you must request a leave of absence, in advance, to studentabsence@denbigh.net providing as much detail as possible along with supporting evidence.
 This will be passed to the Headteacher to consider the request.
-Previous attendance will be taken into consideration.
+Previous requests for leave of absence and attendance will be taken into consideration when deciding on authorisation.